information

 8. 8.
 The proposed location of the business operation requiring a Location Permit, would be a detriment to the immediate vicinity due to congregation of pedestrian or vehicular traffic.

-3. C. Notwithstanding Subsection B. above, the Director with the concurrence of the Chief of Police may issue a conditional permit if the applicant establishes to the Director’s satisfaction that:
+3. C. Notwithstanding Subsection B. above, the City Administrator with the concurrence of the Chief of Police may issue a conditional permit if the applicant establishes to the City Administrator’s satisfaction that:

 1. 1.
 The behavior evidenced by such factor is not likely to recur;